cemac/UNRESPForecastingSystem/README.md

 Repository for the [UNRESP](https://vumo.cloud/) Forecasting System:

-An automated forecasting system has been created that uses the [CALPUFF](http://www.src.com/) dispersion model to predict S0 <sub> 2 </sub> and S0 <sub> 4 </sub> concentrations around the Masaya volcano.
+An automated forecasting system has been created that uses the [CALPUFF](http://www.src.com/) dispersion model to predict S0<sub>2</sub> and S0<sub>4</sub> concentrations around the Masaya volcano.
 This is based on the current forecasting system implemented by IMO, but with modifications and improvements.

 This work is displayed at: [homepages.see.leeds.ac.uk/~earunres](https://homepages.see.leeds.ac.uk/~earunres)

 ## Description ##

-The repository hosts the scripts required to run the CALPUFF dispersion model to predict SO2 concentrations around the Masaya volcano forecasting for 48 hours using NAM data.
+The repository hosts the scripts required to run the CALPUFF dispersion model to predict SO<sub>2</sub> concentrations around the Masaya volcano forecasting for 48 hours using NAM data.
 The hourly output is plotted in individual png files and collated into a mp4 movie.

 ## Requirements ##